Date Company Founded: July 2012

 Ottawa has a great talent base of software developers, marketplace and e-commerce people.
 It is a very cost-effective place to operate a business out of, and we have access to a plethora of government support for start-ups like us.
 It’s also a great place to mingle with key leaders in Canada’s agriculture policy, which is important for our company.
 We’re very close to the key agriculture regions of the Great Lakes and the Saint-Lawrence Seaway.
 We’ve found that being so close to a key group of customers helps us build our marketplace and reputation among farmers and grain buyers alike.

 One of our seed investors is based out of Ottawa and suggested we take a look at Ottawa to grow our software team.
 He helped arrange meetings with different incubators and start-up organizations in Ottawa and that’s how we got introduced to Invest Ottawa and have never looked back.

 How has working with them helped your business?

-Invest Ottawa has given us access to an incredible group of advisers, all of whom bring very different but important advice to help us shape our strategy and development going forward.
-In the span of 6 months, we’ve become very fluent in financial modeling and fundraising and know much more about running a successful online advertising campaign.
-This has helped us solve many individual discrete issues that are key to building a successful start-up.
-We haven’t had to pay a dime for a specialist consultant or having decades of experience in any particular topic we actually really need to be on top of!
+Invest Ottawa has given us access to an incredible group of advisers, all of whom bring very different but important advice that helps us shape our strategy and development going forward.
+In the span of 6 months, we’ve become very fluent in financial modelling and fundraising and know much more about running a successful online advertising campaign.
+This has helped us solve many individual discrete issues that are key to building a successful startup.
+We haven’t had to pay a dime for a specialist consultant.

 Read more about FarmLead’s Series A announcement in their press release.